Cathedral Stakes

 The Cathedral Stakes is a listed flat horse race in Great Britain open to horses aged three years or older.

-It is run at Salisbury over a distance of 6 furlongs (1,206 metres), and it is scheduled to take place each year in June.
+It is run at Salisbury over a distance of 6 furlongs (1,206 metres), and it is scheduled to take place each year in late May.

 The race was first run in 2002.
+Prior to 2023 it was run in mid-June.